 Blockchain talk seems to be everywhere these days.
 But what is a blockchain?
 Well, using as many buzzwords as possible, a blockchain is an uncensorable, immutable, decentralized, distributed ledger.
-Peeling these buzzwords away, one will see that a blockchain is an unalterable database that no one person or entity controls, spread out across multiple points of operation, and anyone can anonymously interact with it and add to it without a main authority controlling or stopping the interaction.
-In this exploratory piece, the DNA of a blockchain will be analyzed.
-Complex questions surrounding blockchain technology will also be discussed.
+Peeling these buzzwords away, one will see that a blockchain is an unalterable database that no one person or entity controls, spread out across multiple points of operation, and anyone can anonymously interact with it and add to it without a central authority controlling or stopping the interaction.

 Blockchains come in many different types and flavors.
-They all utilize some form of the following concepts and ideas.
+They all utilize some form of the following concepts:

 Consensus Model.
 The consensus model is used as the protocol by which all nodes abide.
 It is what allows the blockchain network to run accurately without a single person or entity in charge.
 Some examples of consensus models are Proof-of-Work, Proof-of-Stake, and Delegated Proof-of-Stake.
 More on consensus models will be revealed later on in this piece.

 Economic Incentive.
 Because blockchains are trustless and decentralized, an economic incentive is needed to run nodes.
 That essentially means the people who keep the blockchain alive and honest need to get paid.
 This is usually achieved through collecting transaction fees every time average users interact with the ledger.
 In many blockchain designs, the system also issues new coins or tokens to the node operators, who then sell or trade them on the open market.